 - Removal of trustee – when a trustee has failed to uphold his or her duties and responsibilities to administer a trust, the trustee can be removed by the court.

-If you need help challenging a trustee or the validity of a trust, please call a skilled Peachtree City trust litigation lawyer at the Law Offices of Shane Smith for a free consultation today at 770.487.8999.
+If you need help challenging a trustee or the validity of a trust, please call a skilled Peachtree City trust litigation lawyer at Shane Smith Law for a free consultation today at 770.487.8999.